brooklynrail/brooklynrail-platform/content/people/rachelle-rahme.md

 name: Rachelle Rahmé
 first_name: Rachelle
 last_name: Rahmé
-short_bio: Based in Brooklyn and born in Jounieh, Lebanon, **Rachelle Rahmé** is a Lebanese-American independent scholar and poet.
-She is the author of _Count Thereof Upon the Other’s Limbs_ (Cixous 72 Press, 2019), and the chapbooks _Bataille’s Eggs_ (blush, 2021) and _Puce Commodity_ (earthbound editions, 2020).
-Her translations of _Georges Bataille, 27 Poems on Death_, is forthcoming in 2021 (o•blēk editions).
-Her poems have appeared or are forthcoming in _The Brooklyn Rail_, _the tiny_, and _Fonograf_, among others.
-  Her work in film and sound have been presented by Issue Project Room, PS1, The Stone, Microscope Gallery, Bortolami Gallery, and others.
-She was the curator of the performance and poetry series 57Late for 57W57 Arts.
+short_bio: Born in Jounieh, Lebanon, **Rachelle Rahmé** is a Lebanese-American poet and independent scholar.
+She is the author of _Count Thereof Upon the Other’s Limbs_ (72 Press, 2019) and two chapbooks, most recently _Bataille’s Eggs_ (blush, 2021).
+Her translations of Georges Bataille were published as _27 Poems on Death_ by o•blēk editions in 2021.
+Her poems have appeared in _The Brooklyn Rail_ and _3fold_, among others.
+She is a 2021-2022 ESB Fellow at the Poetry Project.
+Her work in sound has been presented by Issue Project Room, PS1, and others.
+Rahmé holds a Masters in Philosophy from the New School for Social Research.
+She is a co-editor at _blush,_ and lives and works in Brooklyn, New York.
 portraits:
   - media: 2022/04/rachelle-rahme
 rail_contributor_url: https://brooklynrail.org/contributor/Rachelle-Rahme